 Dividend payments are subject to the approval of the general meeting of shareholders.
-The board of directors may propose to shareholders that a dividend shall be paid but cannot itself authorize the distribution.
+The board of directors may propose to shareholders that a

 Payments out of the Company's share capital (in other words, the aggregate nominal value of the Company's registered share capital) in the form of dividends are not allowed and may be made by way of a capital reduction only.
-Dividends may be paid only from the profits brought forward from the previous business years or if the Company has distributable reserves, each as will be presented on the Company's audited annual stand-alone balance sheet.
+Dividends may be paid only from the profits brought forward from the previous business years or if the Company has distributable reserves, each as will be presented on the Company's audited annual standalone balance sheet.
 The dividend may be determined only after the allocations to reserves required by the law and the articles of association have been deducted.